Ever sit down to do something and suddenly your mind is off on a trail like a dog after a bunny?

 It turns your pencil into an old school fidget spinner, drawing just enough energy from your brain’s reserves to keep it from running off after that squirrel.

-Want a long-term solution to brain chatter?
-Proactively drain it before it even starts.
+9. Want a long-term solution to brain chatter?
+Proactively drain it with a pencil before it even starts.